AstroBesat-SoftW/bitkim_guvende/README.md

 # bitkim_guvende

-Create new Flutter project.
+IMPORTANT!
+MAKE SURE THE LIBRARIES ARE COMPATIBLE WITH THE SDK VERSION Create new Flutter project.

 Step 1 - open the .yaml file I uploaded and replace it with the one you created <br>